Feel sorry for and pity the Alienator

 I know to suggest pity and sorrow for these types of people sounds like madness, but their lives must be so emotionally disturbed and empty to put their own feelings first, they must feel so much bitterness and anger about something from their past

 Maybe we should be trying to help them seek counselling or medical help, not blame them!!!
-Its never going to happen (6th July 2020) they dont think they have a problem!!!
+Its never going to happen they don’t think they have a problem!!!